 How to View Your Hours Watched on YouTube

-YouTube, the most popular video-sharing platform, gets 300 hours of video uploaded every minute.
-That’s 12 and half days’ worth of content uploaded every single minute!
+YouTube, the most popular video-sharing platform, gets hundreds of hours of video uploaded every minute.
 With that amount of stuff to watch, you’re bound to find hours upon hours of videos on topics you’re passionate about.

-Considering YouTube isn’t the only thing you have going in your life, it’s good to be aware of just how much time you spend perusing content.
-Thanks to the feature named “Time watched”, now you’re able to do that.
+Considering YouTube isn’t the only thing you have going in your life, it’s good to be aware of how much time you spend perusing content.
+Thanks to the “Time watched” feature, you can see how much time you spend exploring visual entertainment on the app.

-While available on the YouTube app for Android and iOS smartphones, this feature can’t be accessed over the app’s version on your tablet.
-Additionally, Time Watched can’t be found on the platform’s web version, either.
-And, at this point, it’s not certain if it’ll ever be enabled.
+While available on the YouTube app for Android and iOS smartphones, this feature cannot be accessed on the app’s tablet version.
+Time Watched also can’t be found on the platform’s web version.
+And, at this point, it’s not sure if it will ever get enabled.

 Check the Time